leminhtuan2015/Today-I-Learn/swift/design_pattern.md

   - Views in a storyboard are organized according to the view controller that presents them.
   - Storyboards also identify the transitions (called segues) that take the user from one set of views to another.

-#### .app File
+#### The AppName.app File `(hello.app)`
-  - **App executable (hello.app)** :
   - The executable file contains your app’s compiled code.
 The name of your app’s executable file is the same as your app name

 #### The Information Property List File `(Info.plist)`
   - This file contains metadata about your app, which the system uses to interact with your app.
     - App name
     - App name display on screen
     - Version
     - Build version
   - Xcode creates this file for you automatically based on your project’s configuration and settings.
 ```